mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 Tested up to: 4.4
 Stable tag: 2.0

-Add PHP Code to create your own Actions and Filters
+Add PHP Code to create your own Shortcodes, Actions and Filters

 == Description ==